dojah-inc/dojah-sdks/csharp/docs/WebHooksApi.md

 <a name="subscribeservice"></a>
 # **SubscribeService**
-> SubscribeServiceResponse SubscribeService (SubscribeServiceRequest subscribeServiceRequest = null)
+> SubscribeServiceResponse SubscribeService (SubscribeServiceRequest subscribeServiceRequest, string appId = null)

 Subscribe to service